amouriessa/amouriessa/README.md

 #### 🌺 About Me ˚ 𝜗𝜚˚⋆｡
 I'm a fresh Computer Science graduate 👩‍💻
-> 𓆩♡𓆪 I love turning complex logic into clean, visually engaging, and accessible user experiences.
+> 𓆩♡𓆪 &nbsp;I love turning complex logic into clean, visually engaging, and accessible user experiences.
-> 𓆩♡𓆪 I love exploring new technologies and dare to challenge myself with new stacks.
+> 𓆩♡𓆪 &nbsp;I love exploring new technologies and dare to challenge myself with new stacks.
 ---

 #### 🧪 Tech Stack ₊˚⊹ ᰔ